lesterfernandez/oauth2/README.md

       </button>
     </div>
   );
-}
+};
 ```

 A full example handling user data can be found in the [examples](https://github.com/lesterfernandez/oauth2/tree/master/examples) directory.

 ## How it works

-1. User clicks sign in button, is redirected to OAuth provider.
+1. User clicks sign in button and is redirected to OAuth provider
+2. User signs into their provider and is redirected back to the client
-2. `OAuthSpaProvider` detects successful OAuth redirect, passes token information to backend.
+3. `OAuthSpaProvider` detects the OAuth redirect before forwarding an authorization token along with some other data to the backend
-3. Backend server requests access token and passes information to `onSuccess` or `onFailure` callbacks.
+4. Backend server requests access token and passes data to the `onSuccess` or `onFailure` callback
-4. Frontend server receives information related to OAuth sign-in in `onSuccess`, `onError`, and `onRedirect` callbacks.
+5. Backend sends response data to the client
+6. Client receives a backend response and makes it available through the `onSuccess` or `onFailure` callback